“A person who has no horizon does not see far enough and hence over-values what is nearest to him.”1

 Perhaps, in Derrida’s case, Gadamer chose badly because Derrida had to stick to his own guns and not be lulled into what he presumably saw as some kind of trap.
 Or, maybe as Gadamer suggested in his conversation with Dutt, dialogue just wasn’t Derrida’s strength.
 Derrida apart, who possibly had a variety of other things going on, it is really not too hard to see that Gadamer was onto something ethically in trying to regulate the “fusion of horizons,” by cultivating trust and respect.
 Indeed, it is testament to his belief in his project that he had the conversations with Dutt when he was ninety-three years old when he was “genial, direct, and never at a loss”17.
 Quite a powerful message in terms of zest for life and also thirst for what he believed in: people can converse and, together, they can constructively (Derridean pun intended) push the boundaries of each other’s understanding.
 An ethical thirst, n’est pas?

-- Bernstein, R. J., Beyond Objectivism and Relativism: Science, Hermeneutics, and Praxis, 143.
+- Bernstein, Richard J. Beyond Objectivism and Relativism: Science, Hermeneutics, and Praxis, University of Pennsylvania Press, Philadelphia, 1983.
+143.

-- Gadamer, Gadamer in Conversation: Reflections and Commentary, ed.
-Richard E. Palmer, 43.
+- Gadamer, H-G. Gadamer in Conversation: Reflections and Commentary.
+Edited and translated by Richard E. Palmer, Yale University Press, 2001, 43.

 - Ibid., 303.

-- Gadamer, Gadamer in Conversation: Reflections and Commentary, ed.
-Richard E. Palmer, 49.
+- Gadamer, H-G. Gadamer in Conversation: Reflections and Commentary.
+Edited and translated by Richard E. Palmer, Yale University Press, 2001, 49.

-- Gadamer, Gadamer in Conversation: Reflections and Commentary, ed.
-Richard E. Palmer, 61-62.
+- Gadamer, H-G. Gadamer in Conversation: Reflections and Commentary.
+Edited and translated by Richard E. Palmer, Yale University Press, 2001, 61-62.

 - Ibid., 62.